RavenPack/r-api/README.md

 ### Create a Dataset

-Use the following to create a dataset:
+Use the following function to create a dataset:

     datasetUUID = RP_APICreateDataSet(APIHandler = APIHandler, payload = payload_createDS)

-Here is a full example, including payload:
+Below there are full examples, including payloads, to create a dataset in *rpa* or *edge* products.

+*Example Dataset Creation on ‘rpa’ Product:*

     payload_createDS = '{
       "name": "Testing RPSelfServiceAPI",